Frequently asked questions (FAQs) about how we disclose our investments

 Each of our investment options is made up of a range of assets, often called holdings.
 Investment options will vary in their level of risk, the kinds of assets, and amounts of each, held within them.

-The most common classes of assets that super funds invest in are shares, property, cash, fixed interest, bonds, infrastructure, commodities, and alternative investments.
+The most common classes of assets that super funds invest in are listed equities, property, cash, fixed interest, bonds, infrastructure, commodities, and alternative investments.

 Legislation requires super funds and others to publicly disclose their holdings – what they’re invested in, along with values and weightings.